emdgroup-liquid/liquid/src/liquid/components/ld-typo/readme.md

 To give text a certain style of typography, you can use the `ld-typo` component.
 Every variant has its own semantic HTML tag that it gets rendered with.
 Heading styles render with their respective heading tag (`h1`, `h2`, etc).
 You can use the `tag` attribute, to render the variant with a different HTML tag, while keeping the visual variant style.

+> Please be aware of our brand guidelines regarding typography.
+>
+> For more information visit [Brand Hub: Typography](https://brand-hub.merckgroup.com/en/design-basics/typography.html).

 ---

 ## Examples